Northern Lights Bike Ride

 The Nordic Village at Riva Terrace / Four Seasons Hotel Minneapolis

 Snow gently falling on an evergreen forest while you sip hot cocoa in front of a fire is just about the most romantic thing we can think of.
-Celebrate the season of love in Minnesota at a cozy cabin getaway or spa and resort.
+Celebrate the season of love in Minnesota at a secluded cabin or spa and resort.
 Or, book a boutique hotel, then make reservations at one of Minnesota’s most romantic restaurants.

 You can also visit the cozy Nordic Village at the Four Seasons and experience a four-course meal in an intimate log cabin — right in the middle of the city.
-While you’re downtown, see what’s playing at the always-cozy Dakota Jazz Club or get swept away by the Minnesota Orchestra.
+While you’re downtown, see what’s playing at the Dakota Jazz Club or get swept away by the Minnesota Orchestra.

 Mall of America in Bloomington